marklogic/java-client-api/src/example/java/README.txt

 Before using the examples, please perform the following actions:

 1. Set up a new REST API instance for your database.
+You can use the AppServices web UI or the bash shell script provided with the REST API examples.

 2. Edit Example.properties to specify the connection parameters for the REST API instance.
     You must identify users for the rest-writer and rest-admin roles.